apache/thrift/doc/specs/thrift-binary-protocol.md

 --------------------------------------------------------------------
 -->

-This documents describes the wire encoding for RPC using the older Thrift *binary protocol*.
+This document describes the wire encoding for RPC using the older Thrift *binary protocol*.

 The information here is _mostly_ based on the Java implementation in the Apache thrift library (version 0.9.1 and 0.9.3).
-Other implementation however, should behave the same.
+Other implementation, however, should behave the same.

 For background on Thrift see the [Thrift whitepaper (pdf)](https://thrift.apache.org/static/files/thrift-20070401.pdf).